Quick Answer

 - HSA: Three tax benefits — (1) contributions are pre-tax, (2) investment growth is tax-free, (3) withdrawals for eligible expenses are tax-free.
 After age 65, non-medical withdrawals are taxed as ordinary income but carry no penalty — just like a traditional IRA.

-The HSA's triple tax advantage makes it one of the most powerful savings vehicles in the U.S. tax code.
+The HSA's triple tax advantage makes it one of the most powerful savings vehicles in the U.S. tax code, according to financial planning research from Morningstar.

-The One Big Beautiful Bill Act introduced several HSA-friendly changes for 2026:
+The One Big Beautiful Bill Act, signed into law in late 2025, introduced several HSA-friendly changes for 2026:

 - Gym memberships: HSA holders can now use up to $500/year for gym and fitness-center memberships.
 This does not apply to FSAs.